a11yphant/a11yphant/documentation.md

 11. Breakpoint `2xl`

-Please keep in mind to only use classes you really need.
-If you refactor a component, remember to check the responsibility and adapt the style changes in the breakpoints accordingly.
+Keep in mind to only use classes you really need.
+Additionally, always verify that your components are responsive.
+When implementing responsive styles, note that we use a mobile-first breakpoint system.

 ### CSS